-So the laws is:
+So the laws are:

 “There is a 95% probability that the player’s playing strength is between the mean minus twice the standard deviation and the mean plus twice the standard deviation.”

-“The probability that a match will be an upset is determined solely by the difference in playing strengths of the two players.
+“The probability that a match will be upset is determined solely by the difference in playing strengths of the two players.
 The larger the difference in the playing strengths, the more likely it is that the stronger player will win.“

 “The purpose of rating system is to seed the better player (higher skilled player)”

-So in table tennis, the rating system helps you to determine who will have higher chance to win.
+So in table tennis, the rating system helps you to determine who will have a higher chance to win.
 The best player has the highest ranking.

 The problem of the new ITTF rating system